SHORTLIST

 Mexico Real Food Adventure

 Get an authentic taste of Mexico on a journey through some of the country’s most famous culinary regions.
-Meander through Oaxaca’s aromatic markets with a local chef, take to the streets of Puebla to sample some the city’s local specialties and tuck into tacos in Mexico City.
+Meander through Oaxaca’s aromatic markets with a local chef, take to the streets of Puebla to sample some the city’s local specialties and tuck into tasty treats in Mexico City.
 Your local leader will help you dig into the culture and history of Mexico with walking tours, visits to ancient ruins and local markets.
 If you’re after cultural richness, authentic experiences and flavoursome food, this is the adventure for you.

 IMPORTANT INFORMATION